Testosterone Therapy Lawsuit Information

 Treating a stroke, heart attack, or other cardiac event is often a difficult and expensive undertaking.
 In addition, when a loved one passes away from a cardiac event, the surviving family members are often left with substantial medical bills.
 A product liability lawsuit can allow patients and their loved ones to obtain compensation for medical costs, lost wages, and pain and suffering.
-To learn more about bringing a testosterone therapy lawsuit, you may want to meet with an experienced attorney for a free claim evaluation.
+To learn more about bringing a testosterone therapy lawsuit, you may want to meet with an experienced attorney for a free initial claim evaluation.